Liga 2 (Peru): History

+In 2019, the Peruvian Football Federation announced the creation of the Liga 3, which replaced the Copa Peru as the third tier, moving the Copa Peru down to the fourth tier in 2024.

+Division levels

 Competition format and sponsorship

 Since 2006, the winner of the tournament is promoted to the First Division, while the last two teams are relegated from the tournament to the Departamental Stage of the Copa Perú.
 Their places are taken by the two relegated clubs from the First Division, and the team that finishes second place in the Copa Perú.
+From 2018 to 2023, the Liga 2 would adopt a new format, where the top ranking team throughout the whole season would win the tournament and be automatically promoted, and the next six teams compete in a bracket Ligiulla stage, with the winner also being promoted.

+After the expansion to 18 for the 2024 season, the format was changed to multiple stages.
+The first stage known as the Regional Stage would split the 18 teams into two groups of nine, called the Zona Norte and Zona Sur, based in the north and the south.
+The top six of each zone would advance to the Group Stage and bottom three into the Relegation Group.
+In the Group Stage, the 12 teams will be split into two groups of six with the top three teams advance to the Ligiulla stage, with the top team of each group in the semi-finals and rest in quarter-finals.
+The finalists of the Ligiulla stage will be promoted to the first division and the winners winning the league.
+In the relegation group, each team will play in a round-robin format.
+The lowest ranked team of each group gets relegated to the newly created Liga 3.

 Sponsorship

-Liga 2 is sponsored by Movistar's Gol Perú which has exclusive broadcasting rights.
+The Peruvian Second Division currently is sponsored by Caja Cusco.
+Movistar's Gol Perú has exclusive broadcasting rights.
+L1MAX, Nativa TV and FPF Play also broadcast the tournament.

 Criticisms

 The Segunda División has received numerous criticisms, chiefly due to the lack of stability in the process of competition and promotion, and the lack of professionalism.

 Team count

 The Segunda División has changed the number of teams that operate in the league several times.
 Over the course of 74 years, the Segunda has had as few as four teams and as many as 16.
 The early Segunda División were played with an average number of teams ranging from 4 to 10.
 Prior to the current 12-club Segunda División, during the 2000s, the team count continued to fluctuate between 10, 12, 14, 16 and even a surprising 13.
-For example, 12 teams competed in 2009, 10 competed in 2008, 11 competed in 2007, and 12 teams competed from 2004-2006.
+For example, 12 teams competed in 2009, 10 competed in 2008, 11 competed in 2007, and 12 teams competed from 2004 to 2006.
 The over-all goal of the organization is to have a stable league of 16 teams.
+It would be expanded to 18 in 2024.